NOTE: This is a guest post by Felix Winkelmann, the founder and one of the current maintainers of CHICKEN Scheme.

 There's another point we have to address when considering strings that are received from external sources like OS APIs, from files and from the foreign function interface.
 What to do when encountering invalid UTF-8 byte sequences, for example when reading file or directory names?
 Signal an error?
 Convert to some other representation or mark the location in the byte sequence using some special pattern?

 We decided to basically ignore the problem.
 Strings are accepted whether valid or not.
 Only when decoding a string we distinguish between valid and invalid sequences.
 When indexing and scanning a string's byte sequence, we return the invalid byte as a "surrogate pair end" code point that has the value 0xDCxx.
 This approach allows us to store the byte in the lower 8 bits of the code point.
 When inserting a character in a string that has such a value, we simply copy the byte.
-As I understand it, this is the approach uses by the "surrogateescape" error handler in PEP 383.
+As I understand it, this is the approach used by the "surrogateescape" error handler in PEP 383.
 However, we do this masking every time we decode an unexpected byte (and do the inverse when encoding).

 Say we received a string from an external source containing the following byte sequence: